Expectations and Resources

 NLI Fellows are seen as the future leaders who will collaborate on and coordinate efforts to improve health care delivery in Maryland.
-Therefore, NLI Fellows will identify a project that creates opportunity to translate their developing leadership skills into action and that aligns with a need within their organization.
+This leadership collaboration provides a rich learning experience in which Fellows translate their new knowledge and skills into action.

-NLI Fellows will also present a poster of their collaborative project at the end-of-year celebration held in August.
+Lastly, NLI Fellows will present a poster of their leadership collaboration activity at the end-of-year celebration held in August.

-At the completion of the yearlong program, fellows submit a summative report on their experience, including reflective comments from their mentor.
+At the completion of the yearlong program, fellows submit a summary report on their experience, including reflective comments from their mentor.

 The 2-3 page report should include: